angelkjm/blog-astro/src/content/blog/characteristics-of-a-programming-language.md

 Usually the languages has another type of operators, but this types are the most common

-Wait for the next update of this article, or
+Next Update: Coming soon

+Waitf for the part two.
+We will explore control structures in programming languages.
+Keep an eye out for the link to the next part of our series!